open-telemetry/oteps/text/0093-metric-instruments.md

 OTEP 88 also also proposes to support language-specific specialization as well, to support built-in value types (e.g., timestamps).

+### Delta, Cumulative, and Instantaneous instruments

+Instruments can be categorized as to whether their values are "Delta", "Cumulative", or "Instantaneous".
+This depends on which refinements are present and is required knowledge for exporters of the Sum-only instruments, since they may need to convert back and forth between delta-values and cumulative-values.
+The categorization is determined as follows:

+Instruments with the Sum-only refinement, but without the Precomputed-sum refinement, produce delta instruments.

+Instruments with the Sum-only and Precomputed-sum refinements produce cumulative instruments.

+Instruments without the Sum-only refinement produce instantaneous measurements.

 ## Internal details

 The existing specification includes three instruments: Counter,